 In the past, metal brands with brackets were placed around each tooth.

 Today, you can choose from clear, metallic, or tooth-colored brackets.
 The colors of the elastic ties that hold the brackets can be personalized or changed, depending on your mood or the time of year.
-Today’s brackets and wires are less noticeable than ever before, but are also more comfortable and efficient.
+Today’s brackets and wires are less noticeable than ever before but are also more comfortable and efficient.

 For patients looking for the most discreet way to straighten their teeth, Invisalign is a wonderful option.
 Made of clear plastic aligners that fit directly over the teeth, Invisalign works just like braces to elicit a gentle force to guide the teeth.

 Treatment times vary from patient to patient, but the average length of time spent in braces ranges from one to three years.
-The amount of time you will spend in treatment will depend on several factors, including the severity of your malocclusion and your age when treatment begins… No matter your age, each patient will respond differently to treatment.
+The amount of time you will spend in treatment will depend on several factors, including the severity of your malocclusion and your age when treatment begins… No matter your age, each patient will respond differently to a treatment.
 It is important to understand that your estimated treatment time is tailored specifically to you.

 Braces are highly effective in not only straightening smiles, but in creating stable, well-functioning bites that can last a lifetime.